NikoBerd/NikoBerd/README.md

 <h1 align="left">Hi 👋, I'm <a href="https://www.linkedin.com/in/niko-berd/">Niko Berdzenishvili</a></h1>
 <h3 align="left">A passionate iOS developer from Georgia</h3>

-### <div align="center">I'm a motivated beginner in iOS development with some experience building simple and elegant apps.
+<div align="left">I'm a motivated beginner in iOS development with some experience building simple and elegant apps.
 Looking for an opportunity to grow iOS development skills in an innovative environment.🌁</div>

 <img align="right" src="https://media1.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" />